flueke/mesytec-mvlc/README.md

   - Important: delays are needed in init sequences (wait after module reset).
     The MVLC can not handle these natively.

-FIXME: open issues
-- how to detect and handle single vs multicrate setups?

 ## TODO
-* compression performance.
-I'm still not happy with this.
-LZ4 inside the ZIP listfile archive seems to max out at 113.444MB/s on my work machine (i7-8700 CPU @ 3.20GHz).
+* how to detect and handle single vs multicrate setups? what additional information is needed for multicrate setups?

 ## Misc